 TIMETABLE

 The Commission issued its proposal for DAB 8/2013 on 25 September, and discussions begun in Council’s Budget Committee on 26 September.
 The Presidency proposal was discussed at Coreper on the 9 October where no agreement was reached.
-We expect this to be discussed at Coreper again the week commencing 14 October.
+However, there was a qualified majority in favour at Coreper on 14 October.
+This now needs to be approved by Council.
 The Presidency has indicated the desire for Council to adopt a position on DAB No 8/2013 swiftly.

 NICKY MORGAN MP